Kayamkulam Kochunni (2018 film): Plot

-A messenger tells the people of Kayamkulam that Kayamkulam Kochunni, a famed Mappila highwayman of the area, will be executed by hanging.
+In 1830 A.D., a messenger tells the people of Kayamkulam that Kayamkulam Kochunni, a famed Mappila outlaw of the area, will be executed by hanging.

-In the past, Baputty, Kochunni's father, is a famed poor thief who struggles to look after his family.
+In the past, Baputty, Kochunni's father, is a famed thief who struggles to look after his family.
 One time he gets caught and is beaten up by the local Brahmins in front of Kochunni, who was a young boy at the time.
-His mother, not wanting him to grow up in abject poverty and suffering the same fate as his father, persuades him to leave home, so Kochunni leaves.
-He ends up in the house of a local Brahmin landlord and works as an employee in one of the landlord's shops.
+His mother, not wanting him to grow up in abject poverty and suffer the same fate as his father, persuades him to leave home.
+He ends up in the house of a local Brahmin landlord and works as an employee in one of his shops.

 At present, Kochunni is an adult.
-During his time there, Kochunni sees Janaki, a Hindu lower-caste girl who is a servant, and falls in love with her, also learning from her that Thangal, a state-renowned fight master, has opened a school to train students in martial art.
-After jumping into a well and wrestling with a large python to rescue a boy, he's awarded a medal of bravery by the local British officer and makes a wish that he wants to join in with the dance and celebrations in their local British fort, which the officer grants.
+He meets Janaki, a Hindu lower-caste servant, and falls in love with her, also learning from her that Thangal, a state-renowned fight master, has opened a school to train students in martial arts.
+After jumping into a well and wrestling with a large python to rescue a boy, Kochunni is awarded a medal of bravery by the local British officer and makes a wish that he wants to join in with the dance and celebrations in their local British fort, which the officer grants.

-Kochunni goes to the school but is turned away by Thangal on the basis that, like his father, he might become an even bigger thief by learning the martial art.
-Janaki also confesses her love for him, and with her help, he learns it by sitting and watching the training on a tree next to the school.
-However, one day he gets caught by Thangal and he tests Kochunni by making him fight the best student at the school, Thananayik Keshava Kurup, which Kochunni wins.
-Thangal has a change of heart and promises to teach him believing that one day Kochunni will become his successor.
-Seeing this, Keshava gets angry and leaves the school, threatening Kochunni that they'll meet one day and he will get his revenge.
+Kochunni goes to the martial arts school but is turned away by Thangal on the basis that, like his father, he might become an even bigger thief by learning martial arts.
+Janaki also confesses her love for him, and with her help, he learns by sitting and watching the training from afar.
+He is soon caught by Thangal and he tests Kochunni by making him fight his best student, Keshava, which Kochunni wins.
+Thangal promises to teach him, believing that one day Kochunni will become his successor.
+Angered by this, Keshava leaves the school, threatening Kochunni and promising revenge.